-We managed to raise enough funds for Elephants Without Borders (USD 6,000) to deploy 4 radio collars on elephants in the area South of the Okavango Delta.
-This will produce important information on he movements of the elephants between Namibia and the Delta.
+In 2016, EWB deployed radio collars on elephants in the area South of the Okavango Delta.
+These collars produce important information about the movements of the elephants between Namibia and the Delta.
 Information that will help determining which action can be taken to reduce human-elephant conflict.

-The first two collars were deployed on 11-12 April 2017, the others will be done soon.
+The first two collars were deployed on 11-12 April 2017, the others to be done in a later stage.

 Elephants Without Borders (EWB) is dedicated to conserving wildlife and natural resources.
 Through research, education, and information sharing they aim to encourage mankind to live in harmony with wildlife and the natural world.